Best Winter Activities For Kids In And Around Sydney These School Holidays 2021

 2. Brickman Cities powered by LEGO® CITY at Sydney Tower Eye

 A must-do for LEGO® fans, the Brickman Cities experience explores the life and architecture of five of the world’s greatest cities; Dubai, London, New York, Tokyo and, of course, Sydney!
 The focal point is a replica of the Sydney Tower made from over 30,000 LEGO® bricks.
 And, the action does not end there!
-With a Sydney Tower Eye Combination Ticket, guests can venture up to the Observation Deck or SKYWALK to take in 360-degree views of the city and beyond after the exhibition, watch a selection of exclusive LEGO® 4D Movies and more.
+With a Sydney Tower Eye Combination Ticket, guests can venture up to the Observation Deck or SKYWALK to take in 360-degree views of the city and beyond after the exhibition, watch an exclusive LEGO® 4D Movie and more.

 Where: Sydney Tower Eye, Level 5 Westfield Sydney, 108 Market Street, Sydney